sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ### GM: Examples for spending points from the *Bad Bank*

  * Make a "soft" move
- * Give a foe an extra Stamina point
+ * Give a foe an extra starting Stamina point
+ * Reduce a friendly NPC's starting Stamina points
  * Give a foe +1 to the next time they do damage
  * Make a cost a bit more expensive
  * Make a treasure a bit less valuable